Yazidis: Georgia

 The Yazidi population in Georgia has been dwindling since the 1990s, mostly due to economic migration to Russia and the West.
 According to a census carried out in 1989, there were over 30,000 Yazidis in Georgia; according to the 2002 census, however, only around 18,000 Yazidis remained in Georgia.
 However, by other estimates, the community fell from around 30,000 people to fewer than 5,000 during the 1990s.
 Today they number as little 6,000 by some estimates, including recent refugees from Sinjar in Iraq, who fled to Georgia following persecution by ISIL.
 On 16 June 2015, Yazidis celebrated the opening of the Sultan Ezid Temple and cultural centre, named after Sultan Ezid in Varketili, a suburb of Tbilisi.
 This is the third such temple in the world after those in Iraqi Kurdistan and Armenia.

 Armenia

-According to the 2011 census, there are 35,272 Yazidis in Armenia, making them Armenia's largest ethnic minority group.
+According to the 2011 census, there were 35,272 Yazidis in Armenia, making them Armenia's largest ethnic minority group.
 Ten years earlier, in the 2001 census, 40,620 Yazidis were registered in Armenia.
 They have a significant presence in the Armavir province of Armenia.
 Media have estimated the number of Yazidis in Armenia to be between 30,000 and 50,000.
-Most of them are the descendants of refugees who fled to Armenia in order to escape the persecution that they had previously suffered during Ottoman rule, including a wave of persecution which occurred during the Armenian genocide, when many Armenians found refuge in Yazidi villages.
+Most of them are the descendants of refugees who fled to Armenia in order to escape the persecution that they had previously suffered during Ottoman rule, including a wave occurring during the Armenian genocide, when many Armenians found refuge in Yazidi villages.